 Our Indy Lights Team Profile

-We started our first Indy Lights programme in the best possible fashion in 2015, claiming the first three race victories of the season and going on to mount a championship campaign that saw the team compete for the title until the season finale.
-Finishing our first season in the US third in the Drivers’ standings and second in the Teams’ championship, the Carlin team took championship honours in only it’s second season in Indy Lights, claiming the 2017 Drivers’ title with Ed Jones as well as the Teams’ championship title.
+Carlin started its Indy Lights programme in the best possible fashion in 2015, claiming the first three race victories of the season and going on to mount a championship campaign that saw the team compete for the title until the season finale.
+Finishing our first season in the US third in the Drivers’ standings and second in the Teams’ championship, the Carlin team took championship honours in only it’s second season in Indy Lights, claiming the 2016 Drivers’ title with Ed Jones as well as the Teams’ championship title.

 Introduced in 2015, the current Indy Lights car features a 450bhp 2.0-litre turbocharged engine produced by AER.
 The car also features a 50bhp push-to-pass feature and races on Cooper Tires, a manufacturer that Carlin are already familiar with through the team’s multiple British F3 titles.
 With a chassis from Dallara, the Indy Lights series also sees Carlin continue a long relationship with the Italian race car manufacturer.
 Lighter than its predecessor at 635kg and with more power, the IL-15 is an exciting challenge for young drivers.

 Carlin return to the series in 2021.
-Alex Peroni joins the team from the FIA F3 Championship in Europe.
-The Australian’s team mate will be announced shortly.
+Alex Peroni joins the team from the FIA F3 Championship in Europe while Christian Bogle makes the step up from the USF 2000 Championship.

 450bhp 2.0-litre turbocharged